chasefromm17/WiFiHotspotEnabler_for_Windows/README.md

 **Description**: Enables a Wi-Fi hotspot on Windows.

 Run the .bat file in administrator mode, and press the "Enter" key on your keyboard to enable the hotspot.
 By default, the SSID/name is hotspot, and the password is hotspot.
-Tested on a Windows 7 machine, and a Windows 10 machine.
+Tested on a Windows 7 machine that's a Dell Vostro 1710.

 **License**: Licensed under the MIT license.